frederic-perez/AmE-dictionary/dictionary.md

 __constituencies__
 __contentious__
 __contrived__
-__coy__ :two: _v_ __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you.
+__coy__ :two: _v_ __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you. :es: recatado
 __crackdown__ _In 2002, Chávez ordered a crackdown on political opponents._
 __crackpot__ _A reputation as a ridiculous crackpot._
 __cram__ _v_ _On the weekends, she crams in as much physical activity as she can._ _A cram year._